Production of Jurassic World: Development

-In March 2001, Jurassic Park III director Joe Johnston said he and executive producer Steven Spielberg had discussed a story idea for a fourth Jurassic Park film, which Johnston was not interested in directing.
-In May, Spielberg had Amblin Entertainment commence development of ideas for Jurassic Park IV, which he planned to produce.
-Late in Jurassic Park IIIs production, Spielberg devised a story idea he believed should have been used for the third film.
-In June, Johnston announced he would not direct the film and said that Spielberg had a story idea that would extend the Jurassic Park series' mythology.
-Johnston said the film would feel like a departure from the previous films, implying it would not be set on an island.
-Johnston also said it would not involve the Pteranodons from the ending of Jurassic Park III, then later hinted it would.
+In March 2001, Jurassic Park III director Joe Johnston said he and executive producer Steven Spielberg had discussed a story idea for a fourth Jurassic Park film.
+Johnston was not interested in directing the next installment, although Spielberg would return as producer.
+It was revealed in 2022 that Spielberg's initial idea for Jurassic Park IV involved an intelligent dinosaur-human hybrid which escapes from a laboratory and rampages through a city, further exploring the concept of genetic manipulation and its effects.
+Spielberg believed that the idea, devised late in Jurassic Park III's production, should have been used for the third film.
+He considered it the best story idea since the first Jurassic Park.

+Development of further ideas was underway by May 2001.
+A month later, Johnston announced he would not direct the film and said that Spielberg's story idea would extend the Jurassic Park series' mythology.
+Johnston said the film would feel like a departure from its predecessors, implying it would not be set on an island.
+He also said the film would not involve the escaped Pteranodons from the ending of Jurassic Park III, then later hinted it would.

 Actor Sam Neill, who portrayed Dr. Alan Grant in two previous films in the series, said he could not imagine a way for his character to be involved in another film.
 Neill was contracted for three films; other actors from Jurassic Park III were also contracted for a potential fourth film.
 In April 2002, it was reported that the fourth Jurassic Park film would be the last in the series and that it would ignore events portrayed in its predecessor.
 In June, Spielberg confirmed plans for a fourth film, which he hoped Johnston would direct.
-Spielberg also said he considered the film's story idea the best one since the first film.
 By October 2002, Neill was being considered for a possible role in the film.
 The following month, William Monahan was announced as the screenwriter, with Spielberg and Kathleen Kennedy as producers.
 Universal Pictures would be involved in the film's production.
 The film was scheduled for a mid-2005 release.